Reuben Raucher & Blum’s Stephanie Blum Featured in Los Angeles Times’ 2024 Inspirational Women Magazine

 Stephanie Blum selected to Lawdragon 2025

-Reuben Raucher & Blum proudly announces that Partner Stephanie Blum has been recognized by Lawdragon among the 500 Leading Family Lawyers for 2025.
+Reuben Raucher & Blum proudly announces that Certified Specialist Stephanie Blum has been recognized by Lawdragon among the 500 Leading Family Lawyers for 2025.
 This list honors the top attorneys throughout the entire country who provide unparalleled counsel in navigating the complexities of family law.

 Known for her relentless advocacy and exceptional litigation skills, Blum has earned a reputation for resolving high-conflict divorce cases and fiercely protecting her clients’ rights in custody, support, and domestic violence matters.
 Her expertise spans a wide range of family law issues, from securing multi-million dollar settlements in complex property disputes to defending clients in sensitive parental rights cases.